 In the first part of this article, we have learned some basic concepts about river characteristics you have to master before starting to plan on wilderness trips.
 In this second part I will try to share some tools and methods I use to do the trip planning itself.

 Planning a packrafting trip, either a paddle down a well-known rivers or a (first) descent in uncharted areas, has never been as easy as it is today.
-Trip reports are available by the thousands on the web, and topographic maps become ever more detailed.
+Trip reports are widely available on the internet, and topographic maps become ever more detailed.
 But by far the largest revolution in wilderness trip planning has been the availability of highly detailed satellite pictures (e.g. Google Earth) to end users nipping their Sunday coffee like you and me.
 Any river on earth is now just a few clicks away – which is just simply incredible to me.
 It would be dumb not to use such a detailed and accurate information to minimize the chance of accidents, and get the very best out of your trips.

 2.1.
 Step 1: Characterization of the river and estimating river discharge